openshift/distributed-tracing-qe/tests/e2e-otel/routingconnector/README.md

 - Supports default routing for traces that don't match specific conditions
 - Demonstrates fan-out from single input to multiple output pipelines
 - Each routing rule can target different processing pipelines and exporters
 - Enables tenant isolation by routing traces to separate backend systems
+- Uses attribute-based routing with conditional expressions for flexible routing logic